 There is no right or wrong way to celebrate Lucid Dreaming Day; the choice is absolutely yours.

 There are endless ways to participate, your imagination is the only limitation.

 Here are just a few ideas to get you started:

-Join the celebrations on Daniel Love's Facebook or YouTube page - Daniel's Facebook page and YouTube channel are two of the hubs of activity.
+Join the celebrations on Daniel Love's YouTube page - Daniel's YouTube channel is the hub of activity.
 Share your celebrations, meet like-minded dreamers and take part in the party!

 Spice up your Social Media - It has become the tradition for those celebrating on the day to show their involvement by updating their social media profile image to a lucid dream themed logo, or the official lucid dreaming day logo.

 Host a party or event - Get together with friends and family to celebrate the joys of lucid dreaming, or why not go a step further and organize a public event?
 If you're running an event, be sure to contact us so that we can do our part in spreading the word!

 Share your lucid dreams/knowledge online - Lucid Dreaming Day is about raising awareness, so why not share your lucid dreaming experience and knowledge online?
 Use the hashtag #LucidDreamingDay to connect with other dreamers!

 Organise a flash mob - For the extroverted amongst you, why not arrange a lucid dream-themed flash mob?
 Get the world reality testing!